-Employee absence management can get really complicated really fast, even for small companies.
+Absence and leave management can get really complicated really fast, even for small companies.
 The biggest challenges seem to be in the details of leave management, from the process of managing leave requests to essential FMLA and disability compliance.
-Here, we consider what the biggest challenges are and how both small and large organizations can overcome those challenges.
+Here, we consider what the biggest challenges are and how absence management solutions for the workplace can overcome those challenges.

-A major concern for absence leave management is how to effectively manage all those requests.
-Often, administrators find that with spreadsheets or just plain Word documents, they can’t see who has earned leave and who hasn’t.
-Plus, there’s the headache of trying to see if someone else has requested the same time off.
-The problem comes in not being able to see the bigger picture of labor data combined with the hassle of paperwork.
-A lack of visibility into available resources and inconsistency in the process can also open up the company to complaints from employees that an administrator is being unfair or that taking leave is too complicated.
+Here's how it usually goes: Administrators find that with spreadsheets or just plain Word documents, they can’t see who has earned leave and who hasn’t.
+Then, there’s the headache of trying to see if someone else has requested the same time off.
+They can't see the bigger picture of labor data.
+And it's all done on paper.
+A lack of visibility into available resources and inconsistency in the process can also open up the company to complaints from employees.
+They might feel that an administrator is being unfair or that taking leave is too complicated.

 The Employer’s Guide to the Family and Medical Leave Act (seen to the right) begins by explaining that “The Family and Medical Leave Act (FMLA) is a federal law that provides eligible employees of covered employers with unpaid, job-protected leave for specified family and medical reasons.”
 The law is meant to work “in support of the principle that no worker should have to choose between the job they need and the family they love,” but this becomes a real challenge for managers and administrators to balance because the rules are specific and complex.

 HR has its own tips for overcoming the challenge of following the rules and tracking records accurately, including maintaining effective communication throughout the process, but the burden can also lessened by software that can automate FMLA processes with configurable rules, simplified approval workflows, and comprehensive reporting.
-In essence, a system that connects to automated time tracking software can assist with this complex process by maintaining the appropriate records for auditing and allowing managers to enter in hours that may not be taken at the same time.
+In essence, FMLA leave management software that connects to automated time tracking software can assist with this complex process.
+It helps by maintaining the appropriate records for auditing and allowing managers to enter in hours that may not be taken at the same time.
+So, look for FMLA compliance as part of the best FMLA tracking software out there.

 Many companies require their employees to email HR to find out how much leave they have, which makes HR responsible for not only keeping track of leave balances, but responding to each request.
 This also takes HR away from their other duties and keeps their inbox full of requests.
 In the end, the employee is also left waiting for a response from HR before they can book their travel, which costs real money and time for that employee.

 Today, employees want their own self-service hub where they can easily see their leave balances and submit their requests.
-An all-in-one system lets employees stay on top of their leave balances and allows them to quickly and easily see whether their leave has been approved.
-Managers can also see what requests have been made and they can respond to requests more quickly.
+Absence & leave management software lets employees stay on top of their leave balances and allows them to quickly and easily see whether their leave has been approved.
+Managers can also see what requests have been made and they can respond to requests more quickly within the automated leave management system.

 Leave gets complex when some employees want to their Paid Time Off and others just want to take time off without leave.
 This is, of course, outside of the complexity inherent in the FMLA and can be a challenge for those administrators who are still using spreadsheets or doing requests by hand on paper.